rubenhortas/rubenhortas.github.io/_drafts/eternalloop.md

 ![bruteforcing with john](eternalloop_john.png)
 _bruteforcing with john_

-Now we get the password, so we can extract the 6969.zip file.
+We get the password, so we can extract the 6969.zip file.

-Now we have a DoNotTouch file.
-The file is binary and, if we apply the file command to see what type of file it is we can see that is a SQlite 3.x database.
+Once extracted we have a DoNotTouch file.
+The file is binary and, if we apply the file command to see what type of file it is, we can see that is a SQlite 3.x database.

 ![file command](eternalloop_file.png)
 _file command_